ergo-services/tools/README.md

 - ### observer

-  This tool allows you to inspect your node, running processes and theirs state:
+  This tool allows you to inspect your node, running processes and, their state:

   `go install ergo.services/tools/observer@latest`